ahmedarif193/ymir-project/README.md

 ### Robust Container Resource Management:

-Ymir specializes in managing container resources, ensuring seamless operation and control of LXC containers in resource-constrained environments.
+Ymir specializes in managing containers storage in tmpfs, or overlayfs.

+### Multi arch:

+Ymir ca run 32bit armhf containers in aarch64 one, this is usefull if you have binaries that need to run in 32bit envirement and still benefits from being in a full 64bit filesystem.

 ### SDK for Deployment Units Creation: